 Perhaps more than any other area of healthcare, labor and delivery is making strides in personalized care as expecting persons are letting their voices be heard.

-Recognizing Hazards in the Home: Are Your Caregivers Prepared?
+Recognizing Home Health Hazards: Are Your Caregivers Prepared?

 At the core of home care services is protecting your clients’ safety.
 From a fiscal standpoint, you depend on client referrals and satisfaction to keep your agency operating.
 Prioritize client safety and everyone wins, but to do so your caregivers must be able to recognize all the hazards in a visit.

 To reduce the cognitive load on caregivers and employees, healthcare organizations need to be diligent in selecting the changes they wish to achieve in the organization.

 3 Hours: The Short Window of Time to Identify Sepsis